 Any ground treatment proposed by the Contractor to improve the bearing capacity and/or settlement characteristic of the soil shall be supported by a full method statement -including design calculations and design drawings- with a statement of the minimum performance to be achieved.

 In the selection of ground improvement method, the time limitations of the Contract shall be taken into consideration.
-The methods listed in the Employer’s Requirements shall be used and all methods shall be subject to the approval of the .
-Where directed by the the Contractor shall carry out a field trial of the proposed treatment to demonstrate that it meets the stated performance criteria.
+The methods listed in the Employer’s Requirements shall be used and all methods shall be subject to the approval of the Project Manager.
+Where directed by the Project Manager the Contractor shall carry out a field trial of the proposed treatment to demonstrate that it meets the stated performance criteria.

 All in-situ verification of ground improvement shall be made by CPT or SPT test after ground improvement works.